leanderseige/cableshieldtestinator/README.md

 The cicruit uses a TL084 as an oscillator to generate a triangular waveform at about 250 Hz.
 An ATMEGA328p microcontroller uses two relays to pass this signal through this or that conductor of the cable which is placed inside a coil, inducing weak signals in the coil.
 The coil itself is connected to another TL084 to amplify and smooth these signals.
 Finally, the microcontroller reads the analog signal and evaluates it.

+The large capacitors at the output of the signal receiver smooth out the signal very nicely for the ADC.
+However, the microcontoller must wait a second before measuring the voltage in order to let the signal reach it's final value.
+Maybe these capacitors could be reduced to a minimum which still guarantees a stable signal but reduces the time to reach it.

 ![Block  diagram](images/schematic.png)

 ## The Code